 The students in the second semester of product design have developed new perspectives for working at home and have created designs beyond the classic object and furniture categories for the home office context.
 The second semester is the introduction to project studies, with important basics on the design process, professional worlds, tools and methods being taught.

-The biggest challenge in the digital semester was to compensate for the lack of interpersonal encounters, the lack of workshops and the associated experience with materials and technology.
+The biggest challenge in the digital semesters was to compensate for the lack of interpersonal encounters, the lack of workshops and the associated experience with materials and technology.
 With intensive methodical exercises, family or self-initiated, temporary workshops, blender rendering, rhetoric and video workshop, a clear structure, differentiated group and communication formats, we succeeded in creating a dynamic semester.

 Students design hybrid textiles in a multi-stage process that combines traditional textile techniques with laser cutting and 3D printing.
 The design experiment is the central design method.